jorisvink/sanctum/docs/protocol.md

 ## User data

-User data that is encrypted is transported using a format that mimics ESP encapsulation in tunnel mode.
-This means we carry the ESP encapsulated payload in a UDP packet.
+User data that is encrypted is transported using a format that somewhat mimics ESP encapsulation in tunnel mode.
+This means we carry an ESP-like header encapsulated payload in a UDP packet.

-The exact format is based on rfc4106 (GCM in IPSec).
+The format is based on rfc4106 (GCM in IPSec).

 A short version of that is here:

 ```
-esp_header {
+sanctum_header {
 	spi		- 32-bit
 	seq		- 32-bit
+	flock_src	- 64-bit
+	flock_dst	- 64-bit
 }

 esp_tail {